 - Be creative and suggest your own project!

 If you are planning to suggest your own project, you will need to be able to:

-- Have a staff advisor who will meet with you no less than every other week.
-(Staff recommended project suggestions listed below come with a preassigned advisor)
+- Have a staff or faculty advisor who will meet with you no less than every other week though we recommend weekly.
+(Staff recommended project suggestions listed below come with a pre-assigned advisor)

 - Have access to the data that you need to do the project (for example if your project requires energy metering data, you will need to demonstrate that you have a partnership with a stakeholder that can help you access that data and that the data exists).

-- Demonstrate that the project would help UCSB or UC to advance our efforts in reaching carbon neutrality in scope 1 and 2 emissions by 2025.
-We are also open to projects to reduce emissions of staff and faculty commuting to campus.
+- Demonstrate that the project would help UCSB or UC to advance our efforts in reaching carbon neutrality and/or address the issue of climate more broadly.

 Students accepting a staff suggested project are encouraged to consider this a point of inspiration from which the student can add their own ideas to.
 We encourage our students to be creative in approach, solutions development, and implementation efforts.
 Staff suggested projects include: